opn-ooo/opn-th-server-side-challenge/README.md

 - Negative cases have additional score.

 #### Notes
+- Our expectation for this topic is to assess your coding skills.
-- You will submit with language you are requested to do so.
+- You will submit with language you are requested to do so (default=nodejs).

 ## 4. Solution Architecture
 Design microservices architecture for MVP Instagram-like mobile application which supports bellowing features.